c0gnize/di/README.md

 # di-container

-A small library that helps to inject dependencies
+A small library that helps to inject dependencies and use them in react